 Arizona Legends and Oddities

 This is the first website that I made, an expansion on an old class project, coded by hand, that I still continue to improve and update.
 Part of the point of this site was to experiment with different types of graphics, which is why the different historical periods on the site have their own styles.
-I took all of the photographs on the site myself and created all of the backgrounds, buttons, and other graphics, using GIMP.
+I took all of the photographs on the site myself and created all of the backgrounds and other graphics, using GIMP.
 It’s kind of a sampler of what I can do with graphic design.
-I have plans to redo some of the graphics, particularly taking new photographs and replacing buttons and headers, and I also have more information to expand the site, possibly adding a couple more sections.
+I have plans to redo some of the graphics, particularly taking new photographs and replacing buttons and headers, and I also have more information to expand the content of the site, possibly adding a couple more sections.
 Even though I want most of the images to be ones I’ve made myself, as they all are now, I've been thinking that I might also look for some stock imagery to fill it out because there are some things I can’t photograph simply because I can’t get to the places that have them to get photographs.

-One of the design challenges associated with this site was creating game boards which users could print on their home computers so they could actually play the games.
+One of the design challenges associated with this site was creating game boards which users could print from their home computers so they could actually play the games.
 So far, what I've done has worked well enough, based on feedback from site users.
 A site user even showed me how he transferred one of my board designs onto wood (with my permission) to create a wooden playing board.
 However, I would like to further refine the designs of some of the boards.

 I keep a couple of personal blogs, mostly about books that I've read, in order to keep my writing skills sharp and to try out different blogging/site creation platforms.

-Forgotten Books and Stories
+Jestress's Forgotten Books and Stories

 The theme of this blog/site is nostalgic children's books (no book on this site is newer than ten years old), but to make my site different from other book review blogs/sites, I decided to create a section called Books by Decade to both organize past posts and tie them to the events of the decades when they were first published.
 I've always loved history, so it wasn't difficult to list some of the major events of past decades, add some additional resource lists for each decade, and also try to put the lives of people born in each decade into perspective by discussing how old they would be at certain, major points in history.
 I wouldn't call this a scholarly historical analysis because this is still a hobby site and even the historical sections are peppered with my personal opinions.
 I have done scholarly writing before in college, but mainly, I was having fun with this.
 Since this site is mainly about my personal reviews, much of it is personal opinion.
-Another distinctive aspect of my blog/site is the Book Lists page which has books and series grouped by theme, including book lists for children's movies that were based on books.
+Another distinctive aspect of my blog/site is the Book Lists page, which has books and series grouped by theme, including book lists for children's movies that were based on books.
 Across the top of the page, the main navigation provides pages of series books in particular genres.
 As with my other projects, this blog/site is always a work in progress, so there are lists and sections waiting to be added.

 I decided to try Blogger so that I could compare it to my Wordpress.com site/blog.
 It was easy to get a Blogger blog because anyone who has a gmail account can have one for free.
 Between the two, Wordpress.com and Blogger, Blogger offers more options for customization with the free account.
 In order to change the CSS in Wordpress.com, you have to have a paid account, but Blogger allows CSS customization for free and is easy to use.
 However, I've been reading other criticism of Blogger since, which makes me wonder if I really want to do more with this blog or restart the blog elsewhere.
 I don't have much content posted right now, so that wouldn't be difficult, and I really only started this blog to study the way that Blogger functions in the first place.
 I think that the issue of content ownership might prove to be the deciding factor, but since I have so little content here right now, it's not an immediate issue, and before I rush to try something else, I have some other tinkering to do.